 Some dogs enjoy brushing more than others.
 Your dog may tolerate brushing immediately, or it may take days or even weeks to get them comfortable.
-Take things slow to keep the experience stress-free for your dog: you may find that you are only able to brush a few teeth or make one pass over their teeth when you first begin.
-This is totally normal.
+Take things slow to keep the experience stress-free

 Does my dog still need a dental cleaning if I brush their teeth?